Bespoke Serengeti National Park Safaris

-Serengeti National Park is undoubtedly the best-known wildlife sanctuary in the world and is home to the greatest concentration of plains game in Africa.
-Endless savannah plains, dotted with acacias, meet lush forests and dense bush around the Grumeti River, playing host to one of the oldest ecosystems on earth.
+Planning the best bespoke Serengeti National Park safaris requires an in depth destination knowledge and understanding of the migratory wildlife movements which together, play a key role in making your safari unique and memorable.
+Serengeti National Park is undoubtedly the best-known wildlife sanctuary in the world and is home to the greatest concentration of savannah wildlife in Africa.
+Endless plains dotted with acacias, meet lush forests and dense bush around the Grumeti River, playing host to one of the oldest ecosystems on earth.
 The resident population of lions, cheetahs, elephants, giraffes, crocodiles, wildebeest, zebras and hyenas – not to mention the birds – never disappoints, and with such an unparalleled volume of wildlife, you’re bound to stumble upon something spectacular around every corner.

 Serengeti’s Great Wildebeest Migration